 Andropause Symptoms in Some Men Over 50

-Some men choose to supplement with testosterone in order to alleviate some of the challenges associated with andropause.
+Some men supplement with testosterone to alleviate challenges associated with andropause.
 Here are some of the issues that lower testosterone can create in men over 50:

 - impaired memory

 Low testosterone can also impair our bodies’ ability to clear excess cholesterol from our blood and increase our vulnerability to more serious diseases.

 But don’t stress – there are ways to address andropause-like symptoms.

 It starts with taking a sincere, committed interest in your health and consulting a trusted physician or naturopath.

 Then you can assess your options and make the right decisions for you.

 It may feel awkward initially, but taking action is worth it.